Seafood-Globalization-Lab/lab-manual/README.md

   ```

 > [!Important]
-> Once `main` is updated on GitHub, a GitHub Action is triggered to publish the website.
+> Once `main` is updated on GitHub, a GitHub Action is automatically triggered to publish the website.
 See below (How to Deploy the Website) for more details.

-## How to Deploy the Website
+## Website Deployment

 The website is published from the **`gh-pages` branch** using a **GitHub Actions workflow** that automates the Quarto build and deployment process.